-I’ve been reading “Relentless” by Tim Grover highlighting his career working with stars such as Dwayne Wade, Kobe and Micheal Jordan.
-Finding myself watching documentaries of Kobe (Muse on Showtime) and Vince Carter (The Carter Effect On Netflix).
+I’ve been reading “Relentless” by Tim Grover highlighting his career working with stars such as Dwayne Wade, Kobe, and Micheal Jordan.
+I find myself watching documentaries of Kobe (Muse on Showtime) and Vince Carter (The Carter Effect On Netflix).

-Whenever I watch documentaries or read books I am always looking for insights on how these athletes made it, what sets them apart from everyone else, and more importantly how I can apply these insights into my own life.
+Whenever I watch documentaries or read books I am always looking for insights into how these athletes made it, what sets them apart from everyone else, and more importantly how I can apply these insights to my own life.

-This is what it takes to get better at your craft, studying the greats and applying the lessons learned.
+This is what it takes to get better at your craft, study the greats and apply the lessons learned.
 Basketball all-star Giannis Antetokounmpo (aka the Greek Freak) spent the last off-season working out with the Mamba himself, Kobe Bryant.

 Giannis was sitting down with an interviewer, talking about his experience with Kobe and how great it was.
 And of course, anybody who’s honorable enough to train with the Mamba will give some good insight.